markkolich/cappuccino/README.md

 ## Latest Version

-Latest version is 0.4.
+The latest version is 0.4.

 You can download it <a href="http://markkolich.github.com/downloads/cappuccino/cappuccino-0.4.exe">here</a>.